jiasong18/Ant-Media-Server-Wiki/Teradek-Publishing.md

 # Publish with a Hardware Encoder - Teradek Vidiu Pro
 Teradek Vidiu Pro is fully compatible with Ant Media Server.
+Before starting, you need to create a live stream in Ant Media Server web panel.
+You can create stream in LiveApp or WebRTCAppEE.
+There is no difference between them.
+However, your RTMP url changes depending on which one choose.
+When you create a live stream, your RTMP url will be in the following format:

+`rtmp://YOUR_SERVER_IP_OR_URL/LiveApp/YOUR_STREAM_ID` or `rtmp://YOUR_SERVER_IP_OR_URL/WebRTCAppEE/YOUR_STREAM_ID`

+depending on which app you use.
+You will use parts of these urls in Teradek's settings.

 Let’s have a look at step by step how to use Teradek Vidiu Pro for streaming, firstly start by powering the Teradek Vidiu Pro

 ### 1. Connect to Teradek Vidiu Pro WiFi Network.
 It creates a WiFi network with name VidiU−XXXXX.
 Connect that network with your computer and go to the 172.16.1.1 on your browser.